StoicBliss/geg-flight-bot/README.md

 flask
 pytz

-ℹ️ Notes on "Check Screen"
+## ℹ️ Notes on "Check Screen"
 If the bot displays "Zone: Check Screen", it means the flight is operated by a regional partner (like SkyWest) or the API data didn't specify a terminal.
 These flights often shift between gates, so the driver should check physical airport screens.
+---

-Disclaimer: This tool is for informational purposes only.
+## ℹ️ Disclaimer: This tool is for informational purposes only.
 Always obey airport traffic laws and regulations.
+---